 Dr. Novak has a B.A. with a double major in Computer Science & Economics and a Master’s in Economics.
 Her multidisciplinary academic background has contributed to the development of a research program that combines the implications of theoretical, practical, and technological approaches that help learners at different cognitive, knowledge, and motivational readiness levels to both excel in and enjoy their learning.
 Dr. Novak is interested in how video games and game-like learning environments foster cognitive and motivational processes that improve human performance and learning.
 She develops mathematical models that explain theoretical prepositions and serve as research and policy tools supporting more effective learning and instruction.
 In addition, her research examines integration of learning technologies in pre- and in-service teacher education.
 Dr. Novak’s work aims to provide educators with research-informed guidelines on how to integrate technology in elementary, secondary, and post-secondary education.
 Her research has been published in leading peer-reviewed international journals, such as Computers in Human Behavior, Educational Technology Research & Development, Computers & Education, British Journal of Educational Technology, Interacting with Computers, Learning and Individual Differences, Journal of Computer Assisted Learning, and Interactive Learning Environments.

 Dr. Novak participated in the development of graduate and undergraduate curricula in Educational Technology at Kent State University and in Instructional Design at Western Kentucky University.
-She has taught undergraduate and graduate online courses in Trends in Educational Technology, Designing Multimedia for Instruction, Distance Education, Instructional Design, Teaching Online Courses, Instructional Applications of the Internet, Performance Improvement Analysis in the Workplace, Management of Instructional Systems, and Student Assessment.
+She has taught undergraduate and graduate online courses in Trends in Educational Technology, Designing Multimedia for Instruction, Distance Education, Instructional Design, Teaching Online and Blended Courses, Instructional Applications of the Internet, Performance Improvement Analysis in the Workplace, Management of Instructional Systems, and Student Assessment.

 Ph.D. in Instructional Systems and Learning Technologies, Florida State University (2012)